-The islands are famous for tasty stews and their secret is the pungent combination of pepper sauce and fresh herbs.
-Beetroots, carrots and the delicious nutty taste of green bananas lightens up the traditionally spicy Caribbean beef stew but the recipe is still delicious without them.
-Green bananas are loaded with vitamins and minerals most notably iron.
+The islands are famous for tasty stews, and their secret is the pungent combination of pepper sauce and fresh herbs.
+Beetroots, carrots, and the deliciously nutty taste of green bananas lighten up the traditionally spicy Caribbean beef stew, but the recipe is still delicious without them.
+Green bananas are loaded with vitamins and minerals, most notably iron.
 Serve with rice.

 You will need the following ingredients:

 - 2 tablespoons Caribbean seasoning (optional)

 - 1/2 teaspoon pepper sauce